 Adults: The usual dose is 25 mg three times a day.
 If you have kidney impairment, your healthcare provider may adjust your dose appropriately.

 What should I do if I miss a dose of this medication?If you miss a dose of Captopril, take it as soon as you remember.
-If it is almost time for your next dose, skip the one you missed and go back to your regular schedule.
+However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
 Do not take two doses at once.

 - Why Doctors Prescribe Cholesterol DrugsGet the facts about high cholesterol and drugs that can lower it.

 - The Risks of Not Taking Your Cholesterol MedicationFind out what happens if you miss a dose and when is the best time to take cholesterol-lowering drugs